edmaregidio/ringer_analysis/README.md

 # Zee Channel

 This branch is dedicated to all analysis related to the Zee physics channel during the Run 2 period.
-This period is divided in three years (see description below).

 ## Organization: